 “Best interest of the child”—the phrase that pays.
 As you may know at this point, reasonable minds may disagree.
-What mom, dad and the judge thinks is best for the child may all be different.
+What mom, dad and the judge think are best for the child may all be different.
 This overarching principle is the controlling factor in each and every child custody case that comes before a judge.
 So, what then exactly does ‘best interest of a child’ mean?
-Basically, it can involve all aspects of the child’s life, from past issues of any abuse or neglect suffered by the child, to health, safety, education and general welfare.
+Basically, it can involve all aspects of the child’s life, from past issues of any abuse or neglect suffered by the child, to health, safety, education, and general welfare.
 Courts will also look to see what the status quo is, and determine whether it should be modified (although this is usually less of a factor for divorcing parents who have yet to physically separate and need an initial custody determination).

 If your child has expressed a preference for a primary custodian, the court can consider this declaration, with some reservations.
 First, the age and maturity of the child are important considerations in a child’s preference.
 If the child is 14 or older, the court must listen to the child.
 If the child is any younger, the court can determine whether it is in the child’s best interest to listen to their opinion.
 The California legislature has reasoned that at age 14, the child is emotionally and rationally mature enough to explain why they prefer to live with a specific parent over another.
 However, it is ultimately within the court’s discretion to follow the child’s preference, particularly if there is evidence that the child has been alienated, coached, or prefers to live in a home where discipline is nonexistent and they can leave at all hours of the night, or where homework and education is not a priority.